KaMiKaZeE1221/SiR-System-Monitor/README.md

 - JSON endpoint: `http://<host>:<port>/api/monitor`

 Browser behavior highlights:

 - Header uses a friendly mode label (`Shared Memory`) with update time.
+- Zero-value external text (for example, `FPS: 0 | Frame Time: 0.00ms`) is suppressed.
 - Summary view is hidden/locked in browser while Low Overhead Mode is active on desktop.
+- Summary button outline in browser follows the configured outline color.
+- Sensor block headers and graph lines use their configured custom colors.

 Useful for viewing selected sensors from another device on LAN (use host `0.0.0.0`), subject to local firewall/network rules.

+## Troubleshooting

+1. Missing sensors

+- Ensure provider app is running (AIDA64/HWiNFO/RTSS as needed).
+- Check provider toggles in Settings → Data Sources.

+2. Browser monitor not reachable

+- Verify host/port in Settings → Connectivity.
+- If using other devices, use host `0.0.0.0` and allow firewall access.

+3. Performance / latency concerns

+- Keep refresh rate at 1000ms or higher.
+- Close unnecessary overlays/providers not in use.